Antibody: Asymmetrical antibodies

 Heterodimeric antibodies, which are also asymmetrical antibodies, allow for greater flexibility and new formats for attaching a variety of drugs to the antibody arms.
 One of the general formats for a heterodimeric antibody is the "knobs-into-holes" format.
 This format is specific to the heavy chain part of the constant region in antibodies.
 The "knobs" part is engineered by replacing a small amino acid with a larger one.
 It fits into the "hole", which is engineered by replacing a large amino acid with a smaller one.
 What connects the "knobs" to the "holes" are the disulfide bonds between each chain.
 The "knobs-into-holes" shape facilitates antibody dependent cell mediated cytotoxicity.
 Single-chain variable fragments (scFv) are connected to the variable domain of the heavy and light chain via a short linker peptide.
 The linker is rich in glycine, which gives it more flexibility, and serine/threonine, which gives it specificity.
 Two different scFv fragments can be connected together, via a hinge region, to the constant domain of the heavy chain or the constant domain of the light chain.
 This gives the antibody bispecificity, allowing for the binding specificities of two different antigens.
 The "knobs-into-holes" format enhances heterodimer formation but does not suppress homodimer formation.

 To further improve the function of heterodimeric antibodies, many scientists are looking towards artificial constructs.
 Artificial antibodies are largely diverse protein motifs that use the functional strategy of the antibody molecule, but are not limited by the loop and framework structural constraints of the natural antibody.
-Being able to control the combinational design of the sequence and three-dimensional space could transcend the natural design and allow for the attachment of different combinations of drugs to the arms.
+Controlling the combinational design of the sequence and the resulting three-dimensional space could enhance the natural design and allow for the attachment of different combinations of drugs to the arms.

 Heterodimeric antibodies have a greater range in shapes they can take and the drugs that are attached to the arms do not have to be the same on each arm, allowing for different combinations of drugs to be used in cancer treatment.
 Pharmaceuticals are able to produce highly functional bispecific, and even multispecific, antibodies.
 The degree to which they can function is impressive given that such a change of shape from the natural form should lead to decreased functionality.